Babak Jalali was born in 1978 in Northern Iran and has been based in London since 1986.

 Babak’s second feature RADIO DREAMS premiered at the International Film Festival Rotterdam 2016 and won the Festival’s Tiger Award.
-It is currently touring several other festivals worldwide, while Babak is working to put together his third feature LAND, a modern western set in a Native American reservation.
+It toured several other festivals worldwide, while Babak is working to put together his third feature LAND, a modern western set in a Native American reservation.

 Developed in collaboration with TorinoFilmLab FrameWork, Paris Project, Sofia Meetings e New Cinema Network Roma.

 Winner of the Tiger Award – International Film Festival Rotterdam 2016

 FRONTIER BLUES (Caspian Films) 2009

 Winner of the FIPRESCI Prize – San Francisco International Film Festival 2010